 - Power delivery: Those who don’t want to fuss with cords will be glad to know that this blower is battery-operated.

-- Battery: It has a 2 Ah 20 V Li-ion battery (1 WA3525 battery included) that should work reliably for up to 20 minutes if completely charged.
+- Battery: Its 2 Ah 20 V Li-ion battery (1 WA3525 battery combo included) enables the blower to run for up to 20 minutes without needing to recharge.

-- Handling: It’s handheld, so naturally it’s easier to handle and carry than larger leaf blowers, such as backpack models or walk-behinds.
+- Handling: With its handheld design, this leaf blower was created with portability in mind.
+Most users will have no problem using it almost anywhere.
 Among other cordless handheld blowers, the Worx WG545.1 can be considered light, weighing only 3.5 lbs, battery included.

 Product Video